TheOdinProject/curriculum/rails_programming/mailers_advanced_topics/mailers.md

 Look through these now and then use them to test yourself after doing the assignment.

 * What is a mailer?
-* How do you set up a new mailer from the command line?
 * How are mailers similar to controllers?
 To models?
-* How do you pass instance variables from the mailer to the mailer view?
-* Why do you need both a text and HTML version of your mails?
+* Why do you need both a text and an HTML version of your mailers?
-* How do you send an email directly from the Rails console?
+* What is an email add-on used for?
-* How can you take advantage of add-ons and third-party programs to send email?
-* What is the `letter_opener` gem good for?
+* What is the `letter_opener` gem used for?
-* Why can't you use `*_path` link helpers in mailer views?
-* How do you style up a pretty looking HTML email?

 ### Brief Overview